oleystack/event/README.md

 subscriber.unsubscribe()
 ```

-## 👉 Rerendering
+## 👉 Re-render
-Neither listeners nor event dispatching rerender the component.<br />
+Neither listeners nor events dispatch your components render.<br />
-The component will only be rerendered if its state is explicitly changed (in e.g. `React.useState`).
+A component will only be rerendered if it's state is explicitly changed (in e.g. `React.useState`).

 ```jsx
 const Component = () => {